SUNDAY WORSHIP @ 10AM

 Our History

-Bethel began as a group gathering in 1908.
-It formally registered in 1909.
-And during these early times prayers, sweat and tears were a major part of our fore-parents lives, as they earned $0.50 per day.
-They worked long hours from sun up to sun down, sowing and harvesting the farmed crops, sharecropping, working as house servants: underpaid and under-appreciated.
-Yet they managed to raise and provide for their families, inspiring their children to better lives.
+The congregation began in 1908 with a small group of God-fearing believers gathering for worship.
+In 1909 it registered as a church during a time when prayers, sweat, and tears were a major part of life, as they earned $0.50 per day.
+They worked long hours from sunup to sundown, sowing and harvesting the farmed crops, sharecropping, working as house servants: underpaid and under-appreciated.
+Yet they managed to raise and provide for their families, inspiring their children on to better lives.

-During these trying times and humbling experiences, segregation laws and hearts of hatred, a small group of believers sustained a God-fearing faith that inspired them to meet and worship God in tool sheds and farmhouses.
+During these trying times, segregation laws, and hearts of hatred this small group of believers sustained a God-fearing faith that inspired them to continually and consistently worship God in tool sheds and farmhouses.
 The leader of the faithful few was Parson Elia Rolle, a local minister from the West Indies.

 Frequently, the group would send for different ministers to render services.
 Among them were Reverend Flanders, F. D. Hall and Reverend Baker.
-By 1911, the group of worshippers had grown considerably, so much so that they felt that they should be organized and taken into the African Methodist Episcopal Connectional Church.
-Upon appealing to the Presiding Elder, the Reverend F. D. Hall was sent as the first pastor, his tenure was short-lived, nevertheless, he was able to organize the group into a congregation known as the Salter Temple A.M.E.
+By 1911, the group of worshippers had grown considerably, so much that they felt that they should be organized and taken into the African Methodist Episcopal denomination.
+Upon appealing to the presiding elder, Reverend F. D. Hall was sent as the first pastor.
+While his tenure as pastor was short-lived, he was able to organize the group into a congregation known as the Salter Temple A.M.E.
 Church.
 The first church building (20 x 30 feet) was erected near the present site.
+The first Steward Board consisted of: William Brookins, Elijah Russell and Pampey Cooper.

 Contact Us